Develop Qt for Python applications

 To see the available interpreters and choose another interpreter, select the current interpreter, and then select Manage Python Interpreters.
-Or, select Edit > Preferences > Python > Interpreters.
+Or, select Preferences > Python > Interpreters.

 You can add and remove interpreters and clean up references to interpreters that you uninstalled, but that still appear in the list.
 In addition, you can set the interpreter to use by default.

-venv) when you use the Qt for Python Application wizard templates to create Python projects, select the Create new virtual environment check box on the Define Python Interpreter wizard page.
-Specify the directory where to create the environment in Path to virtual environment.
+venv) that is independent of your global Python installation for a Qt for Python project, select the Create new virtual environment check box in the project wizard.
+Set the directory where to create the environment in Path to virtual environment.